tomavic/cordova-apple-wallet/README.md

     ░░░░░░░░░░█░░░░░░▀█▄▀▄▀██████░░░▀█▄▀▄▀██████
     ░░░░░░░░ ░░░░░░░░░░▀█▄█▄███▀░░░░░░▀█▄█▄███▀░

-   All copyrights reserved © 2019 | Enigma Tech Labs
+   All copyrights reserved | Enigma Labs © | 2019